piepieonline/ShadowsOfDoubtMods/WhiteCollarSideJobs/ModFolderContent/README.md

 # Piepieonline's WhiteCollarSideJobs

-Adding new side jobs that involve white collar or financial investigations
+Adding new side jobs that involve white collar or financial investigations.
+Currently adds one case, more in planning.

 # Manual Installation